jyixzhou/GitHub-Tutorial/Activity_Instructions_Part_1.md

 5. Upload a file
     - You can use the toy scripts in this GitHub-Tutorial repo or download from the Google drive folder.

-### Preparations before next class
+### Preparations for version control workflow, if interested
-Make sure to complete these installations for a smoother experience next class!

 - Git Installation on MacOS and Windows:
     https://happygitwithr.com/install-git.html